US vows 'Russia will bear the consequences' with 'devastating' sanctions

 — President Biden (@POTUS) February 24, 2022

-It comes as thousands of Ukrainians are scrambling to escape to neighbouring countries while Russia has declared the first stage of its ‘military operation’ in Ukraine a success after taking 83 sites.
+It came as thousands of Ukrainians scrambled to escape to neighbouring countries while Russia declared the first stage of its ‘military operation’ in Ukraine a success after taking 83 sites.

-Frightened Ukrainian citizens carrying suitcases are attempting to flee their nation of 44 million people and cross into Poland and Romania, which are both members of NATO.
+Frightened Ukrainian citizens carrying suitcases are attempting to flee their nation of 44 million people and cross into Poland and Romania, which are both NATO members.

-Russian military tanks and troops rolled across the border on Thursday despite global pleas for peace which Ukraine’s President Volodymyr Zelenskyy described as “a declaration of war against the whole of Europe”.
+Russian military tanks and troops rolled across the border on Thursday, despite global pleas for peace, in an action that Ukraine President Volodymyr Zelensky described as “a declaration of war against the whole of Europe”.

-In an update on Twitter, Mr Zelenskyy said Russian forces were trying to seize the Chernobyl nuclear plant which lies 130 kilometres north of the capital of Kyiv.
+In an update on Twitter, Mr Zelensky said Russian forces were trying to seize the Chernobyl nuclear plant, which is 130 kilometres north of the capital of Kyiv.

 The plant was the site of the world’s worst nuclear accident when a reactor exploded in April 1986, spewing radioactive waste across Europe.